ashwinreddy/blog/_notes/Public/Phenomenology.md

 feed: hide
 ---

-Phenomenology is a term in [[Philosophy]] that tries to understand experience and [[Consciousness]].
+Phenomenology (Greek for the study of appearances of things) is a discipline in [[Philosophy]] that looks at [[Consciousness]] as experienced.
 The key players are Husserl, Heidegger, Merleau-Ponty.